HARP

 • Help students to gain understanding of people and how they think, feel and operate; to form positive relationships with others

-• Develop - via staff training – Autism friendly teaching and interactions throughout the school
+• Develop - via staff training – Autism friendly teaching and interactions throughout the school.

-• Develop positive relationships with parents, carers and other professionals
+• Develop positive relationships with parents, carers and other professionals.

-• Offer to each individual ‘the best of both worlds’: a balance between inclusive education and separate, individualised Autism- specific teaching
+• Offer to each individual ‘the best of both worlds’: a balance between inclusive education and separate, individualised Autism- specific teaching.

-• Focus and build on the positive actions, interactions, interests and achievements of our students
+• Focus and build on the positive actions, interactions, interests and achievements of our students.

 • Give specific and detailed feedback and praise to ensure individuals fully understand expectations and the effect of their behaviour on other people